About

 Retno Ayu Lestari

-Retno Ayu Lestari (Retno) graduated in Archaeology from Universitas Indonesia in 2015 and has collaborated with museums across Indonesia to design and deliver educational programs for children and families, including work with the Museum Sarkofagus in Gianyar, Bali, and the Museum Sejarah Jakarta.
-She has served as assistant curator for several temporary exhibitions at the UP Museum Kesejarahan Jakarta, such as MH Thamrin dan Kisah Lain dari Senen, Gempita Layar Perak di Jakarta, and Furnitur Bertutur.
-She also has experience in conducting collection research and developing databases for both the UP Museum Kesejarahan Jakarta and the Museum BRI Purwokerto.
-With a strong interest in museums and cultural heritage preservation, she is committed to connecting diverse audiences with cultural heritage through engaging and meaningful approaches.
-Contact: retno@seams.id
+Retno Ayu Lestari is a researcher and museum professional who graduated in Archaeology from Universitas Indonesia in 2015.
+She has extensive experience working with museums across Indonesia in the development of educational programs, collection research, and exhibition projects, with a particular focus on public engagement and cultural heritage interpretation.
+She has collaborated with institutions including Museum Sarkofagus in Gianyar, Bali, and Jakarta History Museum to design and deliver educational programs for children and families.
+Retno has also served as assistant curator for several temporary exhibitions at the Jakarta History Museum, including MH Thamrin dan Kisah Lain dari Senen, Gempita Layar Perak di Jakarta, and Furnitur Bertutur.
+In addition to her curatorial and educational work, she has experience conducting collection research and developing collection databases for both the Jakarta History Museum and Museum BRI Purwokerto.
+With a strong interest in museums, public history, and cultural heritage preservation, Retno is committed to connecting diverse audiences with cultural heritage through thoughtful, engaging, and research-based approaches.

 Nur Kanah